keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/asset-types.md

 ___

 ## Defining vs Funding Assets
 An important distinction to be made is the difference between defining and funding assets.
+Defining an asset is similar to creating a blueprint for your drop while funding is the process of building it.

 :::caution
 If assets are not properly funded, your drop may not perform as expected.
-Proper funding is defined in [next section](basic-assets.md).
+Proper funding is formally defined in [next section](basic-assets.md).
 :::

-Defining an asset is similar to creating a blueprint for your drop while funding is the process of building it.

-* ***Defining an Asset***: The process of creating a drop and outlining a particular asset to be available on certain set of uses.
-* ***Funding an Asset***: Transferring ownership of defined assets to Keypom so that they can be redeemed by users claiming your keys.